Surat Thani City - Koh Samui (Nathon Pier)

 Ferries to Koh Samui Island

-The distance between Surat Thani City to Koh Samui (Nathon Pier) is approximately 39.0 miles (62.7km), or 33.9 nautical miles.
+The distance between Surat Thani City to Koh Samui (Nathon Pier) is approximately 39.0 miles (62.8km) or 33.9 nautical miles.

-No ferry operators currently provide a car ferry between Surat Thani City and Koh Samui (Nathon Pier)
+No, ferry operators currently do not allow cars to travel on sailings between Surat Thani City and Koh Samui (Nathon Pier).

 More routes than anyone else.